MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/understanding-bing-maps-transactions.md

 ## Billable versus non-billable transactions

 Only billable transactions count towards the free-use limits for Basic keys, and Enterprise keys are only charged for billable transactions.
 Non-billable transactions do not incur charges and do not count towards free-use limits.
-To determine if your application will qualify for free use and for more about licensing and transaction limits, [contact the licensing team](https://www.microsoft.com/maps/) or read the [Bing Maps Terms of Use](https://www.microsoft.com/maps/product/terms.html).
+To determine if your application will qualify for free use and for info about licensing and transaction limits, [please see the Bing Maps licensing page](https://www.microsoft.com/en-us/maps/licensing) and review the [Bing Maps Terms of Use](https://www.microsoft.com/maps/product/terms.html).

 ### Using Session IDs to make billable transactions non-billable